top of page

 You Talk.
 I listen.
 Simple.

-Strong communities are built on honest conversations and the willingness to listen.
-I believe progress starts by understanding different perspectives, asking the right questions, and making space for voices that don’t always get heard.
+Strong communities are built through honest conversation and a willingness to listen.
+I believe progress begins with understanding different perspectives, asking thoughtful questions, and making space for voices that are not always heard.

-Listening isn’t passive — it’s how trust is built and better decisions are made.
-When people feel heard and respected, communities move forward together with clarity and purpose
+Listening is not passive.
+It is how trust is built and how better decisions are made.
+When people feel heard and respected, communities move forward together with clarity and shared purpose.

 Safer Parks

-Our parks should be places where families feel safe, welcome, and proud to spend time.
-Addressing maintenance, visibility, and safety concerns isn’t optional—we owe our children and our community better.
+Our parks should be places where families feel safe, welcome, and proud to spend time together.
+Addressing maintenance, visibility, and safety concerns is not optional.
+We owe our children and our community better spaces to gather and enjoy.

 Affordable Housing